mstevetodd/EngineDriver_Home/docs/about/privacy-policy.rst

 |ED| does not collect or transmit any personal information.

-|ED| does not transmit any information from the phone to any other app, site or person.
-All data is used solely within the app.
+|ED| does not transmit any information from the phone, other than the model train information within the app, to any other app, site or person.
+Data within the app is only used within the app, or to instruct a server to operate your model trains.

 Required Permissions
 ====================